Look Around (Apple): Background

 In early 2015, vehicles equipped with twelve cameras and lidar sensors were seen in a variety of locations in the United States.
 These vehicles were owned by Apple and were also seen in places like the United Kingdom, Ireland, France, and Sweden.
 In June 2015, Apple stated on its website that the vehicles were collecting data to improve Apple Maps.
 Also, Apple claimed to secure privacy by making faces and license plates unrecognizable.
 In 2018 Apple confirmed in an article that it was rebuilding Apple Maps, with the first results rolled out in California.

 In 2017, Apple started surveying Spain, Portugal, Croatia, and Slovenia.
 A year later, in 2018, Apple started collecting imagery in Japan.

+In 2019, Apple started releasing the new map in United States.
+In January, California received the new map.
+In April, Arizona and New Mexico got the new map.
 In May 2019, Apple announced plans to begin collecting data for Apple Maps in Canada.
+In November, the new map covered 51% of the United States.
+In December, the entire United States is covered by the new map.

-Overall in 2019, Apple started collecting imagery in Andorra, Canada, San Marino, Germany and Australia.
+In 2019, Apple started collecting imagery in Andorra, Canada, San Marino, Germany and Australia.

 During WWDC on June 22, 2020, Apple announced its new maps would be coming to Ireland, the United Kingdom, and Canada later in the year.
+Apple began testing the new map in the United Kingdom and Ireland on August 23, 2020, and published it on October 1, 2020.
+Apple launched testing of its new map in Canada on October 20, 2020, before deploying it on December 10, 2020.

-Overall in 2020, Apple started collecting imagery in Monaco, Belgium, the Netherlands, Finland, Norway, Israel, New Zealand and Singapore.
+In 2020, Apple started collecting imagery in Monaco, Belgium, the Netherlands, Finland, Norway, Israel, New Zealand and Singapore.

 During WWDC 2021 on June 7, 2021, Apple announced that Spain and Portugal would receive the new maps that day, with both Australia and Italy getting them later in the year.
+Apple started testing its new map data in Spain and Portugal on April 22, 2021, with the maps launching in June 2021.
 On September 10, 2021, Apple published new map data in Andorra, Italy, San Marino, and Vatican City.
 Apple began testing its new maps in Australia on October 19, 2021, publishing the new data on December 9, 2021.

-Overall in 2021, Apple started collecting imagery in Hungary, Hong Kong, Luxembourg, Liechtenstein, Poland, the Czech Republic, Austria, Switzerland, and Taiwan.
+In 2021, Apple started collecting imagery in Hungary, Hong Kong, Luxembourg, Liechtenstein, Poland, the Czech Republic, Austria, Switzerland, and Taiwan.